-NYFA's ongoing awareness and prevention plans for 2022 include programs for students, faculty, and staff, such as, Sexual Assault Awareness Month, Domestic Violence Awareness Month, New Student Orientation, and Bringing in the Bystander.
-Additionally, NYFA plans to incorporate more prevention and awareness initiatives into regular programming.
-For example, incorporating an emphasis on healthy relationships into Valentine's Day programming.
+NYFA's ongoing awareness and prevention plans for the 2023 academic year include programs for students, faculty, and staff, such as, Sexual Assault Awareness Month, Domestic Violence Awareness Month, trainings during New Student Orientation, and Bringing in the Bystander workshops.
+Additionally, NYFA plans to reincorporate more prevention and awareness initiatives back on campus.